mrajeev08/ModelingChapter/README.md

 ## In this repository

-All code used to generate figures are included in the r markdown doc.
+All code used to generate figures in the main text are included in the rmarkdown doc [figures_code.rmd](figures_code.rmd).
+Final outputs are in [figs/](figs).

 In addition the following supplemental files referred to in the text are included here:
-- Table S1.
-- Figure S1.
+- [Table S1](Table.S1.xlsx): excel file with summary of all modeling studies included in the literature review.
+- [Figure S1](Figure.S1.html): html file with Figure S1 (with associated caption and code used to generate it.)